bwesterb/draft-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 # Inner malleable public-key encryption scheme

-We are ready to define the IND-CPA secure Public-Key Encryption scheme that underlies Kyber.
+We are ready to define the IND-CPA secure Public-Key Encryption scheme that underlies ML-KEM.
 It is unsafe to use this underlying scheme directly as its ciphertexts are malleable.
-Instead, a Public-Key Encryption scheme can be constructed on top of Kyber by using HPKE {{RFC9180}} {{XYBERHPKE}}.
+Instead, a Public-Key Encryption scheme can be constructed on top of ML-KEM by using HPKE {{RFC9180}} {{XYBERHPKE}}.

 ## Parameters
 We have already been introduced to the following parameters: